 Status: Live

 Policy Owner (position) CEO

 Statutory / Recommended Recommended

-Date Adopted February 2023
+Date Adopted March 2024

 Revision 1

 Review Period 12 months

-Next Review Date November 2023 (consultation period if required) February 2024 (final publication)

 Advisory Committee Trust Board

 Linked Organisations Hull City Council

-\NB - This document can only be considered valid when viewed on The Consortium Academy Trust website.
+NB - This document can only be considered valid when viewed on The Consortium Academy Trust website.
 If the copy is printed or downloaded and saved elsewhere the Policy date should be cross referenced to ensure the current document is the latest version.
 The linked policies can be found at www.consortiumtrust.co.uk